RealLordofShadows/Lord-of-Shadows-Custom-Anime-Themes/Browser Themes/README.md

 How to use these Custom Browser Themes with screenshots:
-(will add screenshots when i get around to working on these themes)
+(will add Instructions & Screenshots when i get around to working on these themes)